 It is legal in all 50 states to transport your child in a single cab truck.
 However, there are a few simple regulations that must be followed to install and use a car seat in a front seat.

-According to U.S. national law, the requirements for using a car seat in a single cab truck are:
+All states have car seat laws, but requirements vary based on the age, weight, and height of the child.
+Generally, the requirements for using a car seat in a single cab truck are:

 - The width of the passenger seat must support 85% of the child’s car seat.